mpeylo/cmpossl/README.md

 and add the directory (e.g., with the linker option `-L`) where it can be found.
 See also the environment variable `OUT_DIR`.
-For helping the Linux loader to find the libraries at run time, it is recommended to set also linker options like `-Wl,-rpath=.`.
+For helping the Linux loader to find the libraries at run time, it is recommended to set also linker options like `-Wl,-rpath,.`.

 Also make sure that the OpenSSL libraries (typically referred to via `-lssl -lcrypto`) are in your library path and (the version) of the libraries found there by the linker match the header files found by the compiler.